NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/uncertainty-and-validation/lidar_uncertainty/lidar_uncertainty.md

 From the CHM, it appears the spatial distribution of error patterns follow the location of vegetation.

-Now let's isolate only the pixels in the difference DSM that correspond to vegetation location, calcualte the mean and standard deviation and plot the associated histogram.
+Now let's isolate only the pixels in the difference DSM that correspond to vegetation location, calculate the mean and standard deviation, and plot the associated histogram.
 Before displaying the histogram, we'll remove the no data values from the difference DSM and the non-zero pixels from the CHM.
 To keep the number of elements the same in each vector to allow element-wise logical operations in Python, we have to remove the difference DSM no data elements from the CHM array as well.

 ```python